-Mailing Deadlines for the Various Tax Slips
+Mailing Deadlines for Various Tax Slips

-Below is a table of the various government tax slips and summaries potentially needed to prepare your tax return.
+Below is a table of the various tax slips and summaries potentially you may need to prepare your tax return.
 Please note that these documents reflect the transactions and income recorded during the calendar year and some slips may not apply to your situation.
 Before completing your tax return, we ask you to ensure you have received all of your slips.
 This will avoid having to file an amended tax return.
 Note that the various summaries can be used as tools in verifying your tax slips.

-Non-registered Investments Type of income/fees Slip/Summary Mailing Deadline 1 Received Dividends, interest, foreign income T5 Investment Income Summary March 2, 2020 Interest paid and investment fees Investment Income Summary 2 March 2, 2020 Realized gains and losses T5008 Securities Transactions Summary March 2, 2020 Distributions from a trust T3 Summary of Trust Income 2 March 30, 2020 Partnership T5013 March 30, 2020 3 Registered Investments Withdrawal from a registered investm nent account: March 2, 2020 RRSP T4RSP RIFF/LIF/LRIF T4RIF RESP T4A
+Non-Registered Type of Income/Fees Slip/Relevé/Summary Mailing Deadline 1 Dividends, interest, foreign income T5/Relevé 3 and Investment Income Summary 2 March 1, 2021 4 Interest paid and investment fees Investment Income Summary 2 March 1, 2021 Realized gains and losses T5008/Relevé 18 and Securities Transactions Summary 2 March 1, 2021 4 Distributions from a trust T3/Relevé 16 and Summary of Trust Income 2 March 31, 2021 3 Partnerships T5013/Relevé 15 March 31, 2021 Registered Investments Withdrawal from a registered investment account: RRSP T4RSP/Relevé 2 March 1, 2021 4 RRIF/LIF/LRIF T4RIF/Relevé 2 March 1, 2021 4 RESP/RDSP T4A/Relevé 1 March 1, 2021 4